I Am Being Paid Less Than My Male Co-Worker. How Much is the Wage Gap Going to Cost Me in My Career?

 What Can You Do to Address Your Wage Gap?

 Recent changes to California’s Fair Pay Act (Cal.
 Lab.
 Code § 1197.5) make it easier than ever to bring wage discrimination claims if you earn less than a male counterpart for doing substantially similar work (it does not have to be the “same” or “equal” work).
 At Sessions & Kimball LLP, we exclusively protect employee rights and so are well equipped to fight for your rights in the workplace.
-If you are earning less than someone else of the opposite sex when you both do substantially similar work, contact us today for a free, confidential consultation with a top employment discrimination attorney in Orange County.
+If you are earning less than someone else of the opposite sex when you both do substantially similar work, contact us today for a free, confidential consultation with a top gender discrimination attorney in Orange County.